segv2/atom-abc-editor/README.md

 Ideas
 =====
 - import tunes from TheSession.org / Tunepal
-- auto-completion based on material
+- auto-completion based on existing material
-- edit multi-tune ABCs
-- frame / highlight the current tunes
+- support transposing of tunes
 - live-preview of current tune in another pane
 - print / PDF generation
 - generate incipits
-- allow folding of complete tunes
+- have a tooltip that shows the notes for the current measure